 Refusal to be screened will mean you will not be permitted to pass through the security screening check-point or board your flight for 24 hours.

-You will notice security signs and public address announcements requesting that you do not leave your baggage unattended at any time.
+Do not leave your baggage unattended at any time.
 Unattended baggage presents a security risk and may be disposed of by security personnel.
 Such incidents can cause disruption to airport operations which may also cause aircraft delays until the matter is resolved.

 A number of security personnel from various agencies, are deployed around the airport to monitor operations.
 Some may be identifiable by uniform, some may not.
 You may also see detector dogs in operation around the airport.